Wednesday, May 20, 2015

 Living and Moving from the family estate with my Brave Little Taylor

-We had walked to this address many times, my Brave Little Taylor remembered the way.
+We had walked to this address many times, and my Brave Little Taylor remembered the way.

-When my Brave Little Taylor was ten months old we moved to Killen, into a three-room house that had no indoor plumbing.
+When my Brave Little Taylor was 10 months old, we moved to Killen into a three-room house with no indoor plumbing.

-There was an outhouse, that was within walking distance, we had to walk through tall grass to get to.
+There was an outhouse within walking distance; we had to walk through tall grass to get to it.

 The house we lived in was built of wooden planks, with a tin roof, wood floors, and sheetrock walls.

-We had a coal heater we used during the cold months and a window fan we use in the summer months.
+We had a coal heater for the cold months and a window fan for the summer months.

-We only lived at that location a little over a year.
+We only lived at that location for about a year.

 While we lived in that house, my Brave Little Taylor went for a joy ride.